Bill Pickering (rocket scientist)

-William Hayward Pickering (24 December 1910 – 15 March 2004) was a New Zealand-born aerospace engineer who headed Pasadena, California's Jet Propulsion Laboratory (JPL) for 22 years, retiring in 1976.
+William Hayward Pickering (24 December 1910 – 15 March 2004) was a New Zealand aerospace engineer who headed Pasadena, California's Jet Propulsion Laboratory (JPL) for 22 years, retiring in 1976.
 He was a senior NASA luminary and pioneered the exploration of space.
 Pickering was also a founding member of the United States National Academy of Engineering.

 Origins and education

 Born in Wellington, New Zealand, on 24 December 1910, Pickering attended Havelock School (also attended by Ernest Rutherford), Marlborough, and Wellington College.
 After spending a year at the Canterbury University College, he moved to the United States (where he subsequently naturalized), to complete a bachelor's degree at the California Institute of Technology (Caltech), and later, in 1936, a PhD in Physics.
 His speciality was in Electrical Engineering, and he majored in what is now commonly known in scientific vernacular as 'telemetry'.
 He wrote his PhD thesis under Robert A. Millikan, who received the Nobel Prize in Physics in 1923.